 Sleeping Tips for Neck Pain

-Stretch Neck Muscles before Snooze
+Stretch Your Neck Muscles before Sleeping

 One way to ease neck pain is to stretch your neck muscles before bed.
 Stretching the neck relaxes the levator scapula muscle which connects your shoulder blade and neck.